adityashahgithub/MCA-Sem-1-Hyundai/README.md

 ## 📝 Form Handling

-The contact form submits to `php/form_handler.php` which:
-- Validates all required fields
-- Sanitizes user input
-- Stores submissions in `data/submissions.txt`
-- Returns JSON response
+The contact form now validates inputs entirely on the client and displays a confirmation message.
+No data is sent to a server.

 ## 🌐 Browser Support